This post was updated on April 7, 2022

 Appearance After Initial Stain Application: 4

-– With the Valspar Wood Deck Stain & Sealer, we used a cedar color.
-We applied the Semi-Transparent Valspar with an exterior stain pad.
-When done, we had a very splotchy stain coverage.
-It did not look good.
-The Valspar Wood Deck Stain & Sealer did not penetrate very well and did form a film on top of the wood.
-It looked more opaque in transparency and not a true semi-transparent stain.
+We used a cedar color with the Valspar stain and sealer, applied with an exterior stain pad.
+The result was very splotchy stain coverage that did not look good: The Valspar deck stain did not penetrate well and formed a film on top of the wood.
+It also looked more opaque than we expected, so it is not an actual semi-transparent stain.

-Preventing UV Graying at 2 Year Mark: 6
+Prevention of UV Graying at 2-Year Mark: 6

-–At the 2-year test mark, Valspar Wood Deck Stain & Sealer lost about 50% color retention.
-Some peeling, fading and graying were noticed in traffic areas.
+At the 2-year test mark, Valspar One-Coat Semi-Transparent Stain & Sealer lost about 50% of its color.
+We noticed some peeling, fading, and graying on well-trafficked areas.

 Wear/Tear and Peeling: 4

-–As mentioned the Valspar Wood Deck Stain & Sealer did show signs of fading and a little peeling.
-Most of the fading and wearing were on the horizontal surface like the tops of the handrails and deck flooring.
-There were almost bare areas with no stain left in the high traffic sections of the deck.
+This Valspar stain did show signs of fading and slight peeling.
+Most of the fading and wear were on the horizontal surfaces, like the tops of the handrails and deck flooring.
+There were nearly bare areas with no stain left on the high-traffic sections of the deck.

-– It took 4 gallons total of Valspar Wood Deck Stain to coat the entire 400 square foot deck.
-The manufacturer claims 250-350 square feet per gallon but we experienced closer to 100-150 square feet per gallon.
+It took 4 gallons of this Valspar deck stain to coat the entire 400-square-foot deck.
+The manufacturer claims that the product will cover 250-350 square feet per gallon, but in our experience, it was closer to 100-150 square feet per gallon.

-– Valspar Wood Deck Stain & Sealer provided an average mildew-resistant coating and did an okay job at preventing fungal growth.
+Valspar semi-transparent stain provided an average mildew-resistant coating and did an OK job preventing fungal growth.

 Ease of Application: 6

-– The Valspar Wood Deck Stain & Sealer was not easy to apply.
+Despite its marketing, this Valspar deck stain was not easy to apply.
 We did a one-coat application using a stain pad and did not get great coverage.
-The stain turned out blotchy when it dried and 3 gallons were barely enough to cover the 400 square feet.
+The stain turned out blotchy when it dried, and we needed 4 gallons to adequately cover 400 square feet.

-– At the 2-year mark, we did notice some darkening due to mildew but the Valspar Stain did lighten up on 90% of the deck.
+At the 2-year mark, we noticed darkening due to mildew, but the Valspar stain did lighten up on 90% of the deck.

-– We did have to strip the Valspar off due to bare wood and graying showing in high traffic areas and lightening of the stain in other areas to ensure a new even coverage for the new coating.
+We had to strip the Valspar deck stain off due to bare wood and graying in high-traffic areas and lightening of the stain in other areas to ensure even coverage for the new coating.

-– The Valspar Wood Deck Stain & Sealer did not score very well.
-The stain did hold up fairly well except in high traffic areas and some mildew was present.
-We were not overly happy with the coverage rates and it applied blotchy.
-We would not use this product again
+Valspar One-Coat Semi-Transparent Stain & Sealer did not score very well overall.
+This wood deck stain and sealer did hold up fairly well except in high-traffic areas, and its mildew protection was decent, but we weren’t satisfied with the coverage or the blotchy application and appearance.
+We would not use this product again.

 Valspar Deck Stain Photos